spiral/docs/docs/en/http/request-response.md

 }
 ```

-The PSR-15 handler enabled by default provides the ability to generate the response automatically based on the returned
+The PSR-15 handler enabled by default provides you with an ability to generate the response automatically based on the returned
 string or the content of output buffer:

 ```php